SMRI Algebra and Geometry Online Seminar

 Please register to attend.

 The seminar will be held online via Zoom.
-You will be send a confirmation email with connection details.
+You will be sent a confirmation email with connection details.

 This seminar will be recorded and made available on the SMRI Youtube channel.